 The West Virginia University Doctor of Pharmacy Program comprises four years of professional study preceded by a minimum of two years of pre-pharmacy coursework in an accredited U.S. or foreign college or university.
-The primary objective of the School of Pharmacy is to educate practitioners for current and future roles in the profession of pharmacy and to educate pharmaceutical scientists for careers in teaching and research.
+The primary objective of the School of Pharmacy is to educate practitioners for current and future roles in the pharmacy profession and to educate pharmaceutical scientists for careers in teaching and research.

 High school students should prepare for the pre-pharmacy curriculum by focusing on the sciences, including higher mathematics (e.g., calculus).
 Students considering pharmacy as a career are encouraged to obtain exposure to professional practice via job shadowing or work experience.
-Good oral and written communication skills are essential.
-Learn about a direct admission pathway for high school students wishing to pursue the Doctor of Pharmacy degree.
+For more information about the abundance of career paths within the pharmacy profession, visit AACP’s new Pharm4Me monthly newsletter.

 You can learn about a direct admission pathway for high school students pursuing a Doctor of Pharmacy degree.

 First-time freshman and undergraduate transfer students apply through the main WVU application.
 Applicants should note "pharmacy" as their major of choice.
 Upon application evaluation, the applicant is automatically admitted to the direct admit pathway if he, she or they meet the criteria.
 If the applicant does not meet the requirements for the direct admit pathway (DAP) program, he, she or they are admitted to the Healthcare Pathways with Pharmacy Interest major, formerly known as prepharmacy.
 The Center for Learning advises Healthcare Pathways with Pharmacy Interest students, Advising and Student Success (CLASS).
 Students may continue to update test scores, GPA and other means of meeting the math requirement for the direct admit program through May 1, 2024.